The Tasting Room

 About Our Tasting Room

 Come taste our Estate wines for $8, or our Reserve wines for $12.
 Tastings are complimentary to Club 1909 members, and tasting fees are waived with any wine purchase.
-Reservations are required for groups of eight or more.
+Reservations are required for groups of six or more.

 All Niven family wines are offered at our historic Independence Schoolhouse, including Baileyana, Tangent, Trenza, Cadre, Zocker and True Myth.
 As all six of these distinct wineries are represented here, this is a truly unique wine tasting experience.
 An extreme range of wines, in a wide array of carefully focused styles, are all poured under one roof: from racy Grüner Veltliner, to old-vine Sauvignon Blanc, to elegant Pinot Noir, to rich massive red blends, and just about everything in between.
 No matter whether you’re a beginning taster or a seasoned connoisseur, your visit is sure to be an enjoyable one!